jaeyk/unbundling-linked-fate/README.md

 ## Research design

-This progress report focuses on the data analysis exclusively.
-We embedded three linked fate questions: the standard linked fate question plus questions on linked progress and linked hurt in a California-wide survey (N = 4,435) carried out by the Institute of Government Studies at the University of California Berkeley in June 2019.
-Random sampling was used based on publicly availalbe email addresses in voter records as sampling frame (see this [link](https://www.latimes.com/politics/la-na-pol-2020-how-poll-was-done-20190613-story.html) for more information on their sampling methods and this [link](https://sda.berkeley.edu/sdaweb/docs/IGS_2019_02/DOC/hcbkfx0.htm) for list of itmes used in the survey).
-These questions were randomly ordered to get around the order effect.
-The responses for these questions were collected using four multiple choices (1 - Agree strongly, 2 - Agree somewhat, 3 - Disagree somewhat, 4 - Disagree strongly).
+### Hypothesis

+The standard way of measuring linked fate is asking the following question to the survey participants.

 - **Linked fate**: Do you agree or disagree - What happens to (Latinos/ whites/ blacks and African Americans / Asians/ Pacific Islanders/ American Indians) in this country will have something to do with what happens in my life

+In addition to this standard measure, we added two nobel measures of linked fate that distinguish whether linked fate is interpreted in the context of a positive or a negative connection.

 - **Linked progress**: Do you agree or disagree - When things get better for (Latinos/ whites/ blacks and African Americans/ Asians/ Pacific Islanders/ American Indians) in this country, then things will get better for me
 - **Linked hurt**: Do you agree or disagree - When things get worse for (Latinos/ whites/ blacks and African Americans/ Asians/ Pacific Islanders/ American Indians) in this country, then things will get worse for me

+Our main hypothesis is these measures will yield staitially different level of responses.

+### Data collection

+We test this hypothesis by embedding these three questions in a California-wide survey (N = 4,435) carried out by the Institute of Government Studies at the University of California Berkeley in June 2019.

+- Random sampling was used based on publicly availalbe email addresses in voter records as sampling frame (see this [link](https://www.latimes.com/politics/la-na-pol-2020-how-poll-was-done-20190613-story.html) for more information on their sampling methods and this [link](https://sda.berkeley.edu/sdaweb/docs/IGS_2019_02/DOC/hcbkfx0.htm) for list of itmes used in the survey). - These questions were randomly ordered to get around the order effect.
+- The responses for these questions were collected using four multiple choices (1 - Agree strongly, 2 - Agree somewhat, 3 - Disagree somewhat, 4 - Disagree strongly).

 ## Workflow